Pricing

 Traditional wealth managers typically automatically deduct their fee from your portfolio.
 Out of sight, out of mind.
 This makes it easy for many people to miss how much they are actually paying.

-In contrast, at Crewson Financial we will agree on a fee upfront, and I’ll invoice you directly for this amount at the end of the project.
+In contrast, at Crewson Financial I’ll invoice you directly at the end of the project for the amount we agreed upon upfront in the contract.
 No hidden fees.
 No surprises.

 Reason #5: Conflicts of Interest